A day tour to Delos from Mykonos

-You could spend half a lifetime exploring the UNESCO-protected World Heritage Site of Delos and still be thirsty for more.
+If you love culture, you could spend half a lifetime exploring Delos island and still be thirsty for more.
 The birthplace of the god Apollo and his twin sister Artemis is not only one of the most important Greco-Roman settlements but also one of the most extensive.
 It’s an extraordinary insight into power struggles, religion, art, commerce and everyday life in antiquity.
-The island itself is an open-air museum.
+The entire island is an open-air museum.

-It’s a story now told through of a bewildering number of sanctuaries and statues, as well as public and private buildings and the artefacts they once contained.
-To put it all into context, there’s hill on Delos called Kynthos.
+It’s a story now told through a bewildering number of sanctuaries and statues, as well as public and private buildings and the artefacts they once contained.
+To put it all into context, there’s a hill on Delos called Kynthos.
 Climb it and take a look around you.
 Extraordinary!

 The Temple of Delians

-Terrace of Lions
+The Terrace of Lions

 Daily life on Delos